kuiper2000/tropical-dynamics/_sources/Climate_Change/CC.md

 ### The difference between land and ocean warming
 From the framework above, one key ingredient in determining the warming difference between land and the ocean is the humidity difference, i.e., $\gamma$.
 However, whether $\gamma$ is a constant remains a question.

+## Change in Convection Intensity
+While the discussion above focusing on the quasi-equilibrium of convective adjustment.